Caffeine Queen Teacher Logo

 Teaching Money Skills – Part 1

-Skip counting and working with coins can be easily worked into daily routines and stations.
-Most of my students enjoyed working with coins, and it’s easy to turn coin-counting practice into games and enjoyable activities.
+One useful method is to combine skip counting and working with coins into your daily routines and stations.
+My students usually enjoyed working with coins, and it’s easy to turn coin-counting practice into games and engaging activities.

 Build a Strong Foundation